 There remain, however, a number of issues that relate to the servicing of new customers for the WMPP that remains under consideration.
-The level of contribution needs to be considered in the context of the adequacy of the overall funding for the WMPP.
-These issues are presently the subject of discussion with the ESC.
+The cost of any scheme will be considered on a 'scheme by scheme' basis.
+A set of principles has been established for the cost attribution to new customers depending upon whether the scheme is within the existing rural waterworks district(s).